 Cons of Motley Fool Rule Breakers

 - Riskier investment profile than Stock Advisor

 - Focuses on long-term plays only

-Rule Breakers casts a wide net, so it has many general benefits that apply to most everyday folks.
+Rule Breakers casts a wide net with their stocks, so it has many general benefits that apply to most everyday folks.

 However, some may like its stock picks more than others.
-If you fall into one of these categories, you could get a lot out of this service.
+If you fall into one of these categories, you could get a lot out of this investing service and their recommendations.

-The research is refreshingly easy to read and apply.
+The stock research is refreshingly easy to read and apply.

 The more time these high-octane growth stocks have to grow, the better.